Roman-UCSD/BasicATLAS/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Intel compilers are currently available as a part of the [oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit/download.html) for all major operating systems (I have even been fully successful running **ATLAS-9** on Windows).

 In the directory of the repository, first run the download script to fetch all data files and missing source code:

 ```bash